spreedly/spreedly-gem/README.txt

 (The MIT License)

-Copyright (c) 2009 Nathaniel Talbott
+Copyright (c) 2009-2012 Spreedly, Inc..
+All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the